constantinepasialis/Reed-Data-Engineer-Job-ETL-Pipeline/README.md

 **Transform** : The extracted data undergoes cleaning.
 Specific cleaning methods include:
 1. Removing duplicate values.
 2. Removing NaN values.

 **Load** : The cleansed data is loaded into a SQL database, where it is stored in a structured format.

+# Technologies used:
+**Programming Language** : Python

+**Libraries** :
+- Pandas
+- Numpy
+- Requests
+- Beautiful Soup
+- Time
+- Datetime
+- Psycopg2
+- Logging
+- Apache-airflow

+**Database** : PostgreSQL16

+**Orchestration** : Apache Airflow

+**Extra Tools** : Docker

+# Key Features :
+- Automated, scheduled ETL pipeline using Apache Airflow
+- Custom cleanse logic for better data quality

+# Benefits :
+- Provides an up-to-date dataset of Data Engineer job listings

+# Future Improvements :
+- Add a dashboard using a tool like Tableau
+- Extend the pipeline to include job listings for other data-related roles such as Data Analyst and Machine Learning Engineer.